Ojasv03/SCM-Project/README.md

 3. **Javascript**

 ## Features
-1. **Homepage**: A visually appealing homepage that introduces the coffee shop, displays featured products, promotions, and events.
+1. **Homepage**: A visually appealing homepage that introduces the coffee shop, displays featured products, promotions, events and offers.

-2. **Menu**: A detailed menu showcasing various coffee blends, specialty drinks, pastries, and food items.
+2. **Menu**: A detailed menu displaying various coffee blends, specialty drinks, pastries, and food items.

-3. **About Us**: Information about the coffee shop's history, mission, values.
+3. **About Us**: Information about the coffee shop's legacy, acheivements, mission, values.

 4. **Responsive Design**: Website is optimized for viewing on various devices, including desktops, tablets, and smartphones.
 ## VERSIONS